-Figure 4-2-20 Digital Input/Output Control Configuration page Screenshot
+Figure 4-2-20 Digital Input Control Configuration page Screenshot

-Object Description Enable Check the Enable checkbox to enable Digital Input / Output function.
-Uncheck the Enable checkbox to disable Digital Input / Output function. • Condition As Digital Input: Allows user to select High to Low or Low to High.
+Object Description Enable Check the Enable checkbox to enable Digital Input function.
+Uncheck the Enable checkbox to disable Digital Input function.
+DI Condition As Digital Input: Allows user to select High to Low or Low to High.
 This means a signal received by system is from High to Low or From Low to High.
 It will trigger an action that logs a customize message or issue the message from the switch.
-As Digital Output: Allows user to select High to Low or Low to High.
-This means that when the switch is power-failed or port-failed, then system will issue a High or Low signal to an external device such as an alarm. • Event Description Allows user to set a customized message for Digital Input function alarming. • Event As Digital Input: Allows user to record alarm message to System log, syslog or issues out via SNMP Trap or SMTP.
+Event Description Allows user to set a customized message for Digital Input function alarming. • Action As Digital Input: Allows user to record alarm message to System log , syslog or issues out via SNMP Trap or SMTP.
 As default SNMP Trap and SMTP are disabled, please enable them first if you want to issue alarm message via them.